anusha-ramdarshan/easter-project/README.md

     Anusha wants to DJ at parties
     Because then she won't need as many Djs
     But does not have an organised music collection or does not have an in-depth knowledge of her collection

+How might we:
+ - help Anusha to understand the songs in her collection?
+ - help Anusha leverage the data in her music collection?
+ - help Anusha to play songs without understanding her whole music collection?
+ - help Anusha to avoid playing crap songs?
+ - help Anusha to understand which songs to play next?
+ - help Anusha to organise her music collection?
+ - help Anusha to get to know her music collection?